nanvel/blog/2017/11/trading.md

 - listen to media

 ## Automated trading

-There are fully automated traders and algorithmic expert advisors (EA).

 > MBAs once scoffed at the thought of relying on a scientific and systematic approach to investing, confident they could hire coders if they were ever needed.
 Today, coders say the same about MBAs, if they think about them at all.
 >